WildMeOrg/wildme.org/src/pages/volunteer/content.md

 ## Software documentation and community management

 For more information about our needs regarding software documentation and community management, contact tstere@wildme.org.

+## Miscellaneous

+Have something else in mind?
+Send an email to info@wildme.org and we will be in touch!